 The garment can be buttoned without being tight.

-The industry did not achieve the aim of providing everyone with the same quality fit even within the 21st century.
+The industry did not aim to provide everyone with the same quality fit even within the 21st century.
 Man’s bodies come in various formats and dimensions, and they can not be divided into standard sizes based on simple averages.
 Apparel fit ranks high on the intense frustration list of consumers.
 The adequate fit of clothing implies an understanding of individuals’ fit preferences.

 Clothing fit can be defined as the relation between clothing size and contour and that of the human body.
 A well-fitted garment is a smooth and evenly suspended garment, with no pulls, fabric distortions, right seams, pleasing dimensions, no gap, nobody restrictions, and sufficient ease of movement.
-Unless otherwise specified, hems are parallel to the floor, and clothing arms do not restrict the fitness of the body and comfort has also been described as quality by the patrons.
-Awear that fits well, offers a smooth and neat look and provides maximum wearer comfort and mobility.
+Unless otherwise specified, hems are parallel to the floor, and clothing arms do not restrict the body’s fitness, and comfort has also been described as quality by the patrons.
+Awear that fits well offers a smooth and neat look and provides maximum wearer comfort and mobility.
 Satisfactory garment fit also means that the individual preferences of a customer are understood.

-The critical area of the body was around the shoulders in regard to menswear.
+The critical area of the body was around the shoulders regarding menswear.
 The principal fitting difficulty can be overcome if garments fit perfectly between the neck and the horizontal line that encircles the figure at the lower armhole level.
-The customers can be equipped with only shoulder corrections in their jackets, along with minor length and width adaptations at hem and side seams, not narrow fitting at chest level and armhole area.
+The customers can be equipped with only shoulder corrections in their jackets and minor length and width adaptations at hem and side seams, not narrow fitting at chest level and armhole area.
 In jackets, it is also a matter of style.
 There are no defined rules for shoulder width.
 Should some over-dimensional jacket size extend over the normal shoulder measurement by three inches on either side?

-The results of the sewing and finishing process do not really matter how beautiful the fabric is, how beautiful and aesthetic the garment design is, or how skilled it is.
+The sewing and finishing process results do not really matter how beautiful the fabric is, how beautiful and aesthetic the garment design is, or how skilled it is.